prysmaticlabs/documentation/website/docs/prysm-usage/checkpoint-sync-vNext.md

 ---
-id: checkpoint-sync
+id: checkpoint-sync-vNext
 title: Checkpoint Sync
-sidebar_label: Checkpoint Sync
+sidebar_label: Checkpoint Sync (vNext)
 ---

 # Checkpoint Sync

-:::caution
+:::caution Prysm v2.1.3-rc.4

 **This feature is currently in public preview** and may change significantly as we receive feedback from users like you.
+This guide is targeted at [Prysm v2.1.3-rc.4](https://github.com/prysmaticlabs/prysm/releases/tag/v2.1.3-rc.4).
 Join our [Discord server](https://discord.gg/prysmaticlabs) to share your feedback.

 :::